LudoLogic is passionate about games. They enjoy sharing their gaming expertise with the community.

 Build 2: X-Man

 Ability 1: Flamethrower (Recharge Speed/Lingering Burn/Anti-Armor)

 Ability 2: Charge (Damage and Force/Power Synergy/Bastion)

 - Asari Sword

 Lance isn’t the only biotic skill that can become shield-powered.
-Nova can likewise be upgraded to run off of your shields and makes for a strong close-range area-of-effect attack.
-To compliment this ability Charge is handy as a skill that gets you where you want to be right there and then, whilst Flamethrower is a great tech skill that the Sentinel can use to much better effect than an Engineer ever could.
+Nova can likewise be upgraded to run off of your shields and makes for a strong close-range, area-of-effect attack.
+To complement this ability, Charge is handy as a skill that gets you where you want to be right there and then, whilst Flamethrower is a great tech skill that the Sentinel can use to much better effect than an Engineer ever could.

 Note the additional combination of the shield-powered Nova and Charge upgraded with the Bastion perk.
 With this set-up in place, Nova can be used, draining your shield, followed by Charge filling those shields right back up again.

 Shotguns are the go to weapon for a close range fighter such as the this, and the Asari Sword, in addition to looking cool, makes for one hell of a close combat weapon.

 GrimTurtle666 on April 18, 2018: